 Beef Stroganoff: Tender wavy egg noodles are studded with lots of sautéed beef and mushrooms, and coated with a creamy sauce in this cool weather family favorite.Tweet This

 What to Serve with Beef Stroganoff:

-Egg noodles are the most popular base for the meat and the sauce.
+Egg noodles or another type of pasta are the most popular base for the meat and the sauce.
+Potatoes also are terrific partners.
 And then there are so many side dish possibilities!